LearnLib/alex/docs/contents/user-manual/introduction/README.md

 * be familiar with HTML and CSS
 * be familiar with REST interfaces and exchange formats like JSON
-* have logical thinking abilities
+* have a basic understanding of web application testing
 * have a basic understanding of active automata learning
-* have a basic understanding of web application testing

 It helps if you are familiar with programming in general and have already used Selenium.